akkadotnet/akka.net/docs/articles/persistence/architecture.md

 ## Persistent Actors

-Unlike the default `UntypedActor` class, `PersistentActor` and its derivatives requires the setup of a few more additional members:
+Unlike the default `UntypedActor` class, `UntypedPersistentActor` and its derivatives requires the setup of a few more additional members:

 - `PersistenceId` is a persistent actor's identifier that doesn't change across different actor incarnations.
 It's used to retrieve an event stream required by the persistent actor to recover its internal state.
-- `ReceiveRecover` is a method invoked during an actor's recovery cycle.
+- `OnRecover` is a method invoked during an actor's recovery cycle.
 Incoming objects may be user-defined events as well as system messages, for example `SnapshotOffer` which is used to deliver latest actor state saved in the snapshot store.
-- `ReceiveCommand` is an equivalent of the basic `Receive` method of default Akka.NET actors.
+- `OnCommand` is an equivalent of the basic `Receive` method of default Akka.NET actors.

 Persistent actors also offer a set of specialized members: